-- Smooth Ride – improves accuracy while moving by 20 percent
+- Smooth Ride – improves accuracy while moving

-- Quick Draw – improves the aim speed by 10 percent
+- Quick Draw – improves aim speed

-- Explosive Shells – improves the module damage by 20 percent
+- Explosive Shells – improves module damage

 - The gunner is also the loader (the gun is loaded manually), in which case the gunner can also select loader’s skills, but the vehicle crew will always have two skills less than the crew that has a third crew member

 - The vehicle has an automatic loader, in which case the gunner can only select gunner skills